Analysis of non-diffusive avalanche transport of energetic particles: 1D reduced model for AE driven turbulence

-The radial EP redistribution due to AEs is modeled implementing a linear one-to-one map between the radial coordinate $s$ and the velocity $u$ of the BoT system.
-The latter addresses a fast charged particle beam interacting with a 1D plasma considered as a cold dielectric medium, which supports longitudinal electrostatic waves.
-Here and in the following, all quantities are dimensionless and, in particular, $s$ denotes the square root of the normalised poloidal flux.
-The linear correspondence is derived locally for a single resonance \citep{carlearo-ppcf} and it reads $u=(1-s)/\ell^*$, where $\ell^*$ is an arbitrary constant defining the spectral features as described below.
-We assume this relation to be valid in the whole radial domain and we remark that the reduced phase space describing wave-particle trapping phenomena is defined by $(x,u)\to(x,s)$, where $x$ represents the spatial dimension of the BoT model.
-The reduced representation of the AEs corresponds to the modes $\phi_j(\tau)$, having frequency $\omega_j$, linear drive $\gamma_{Dj}$, damping rate $\gamma_{dj}$ and mode number $\ell_j$ (here, $\tau$ represents the normalized time in plasma frequency units).
-Mode numbers are integers set by the following resonance conditions: $\ell_j=\ell^*/(1-s_{rj})$, where $s_{rj}$ denotes the AE resonant radii and $\ell^*$ can be arbitrarily fixed in order to have enough distinct integers $\ell_j$ to properly represent the AE spectral density.
+The linear correspondence between $u$ and $s$ is derived locally for a single resonance using a map of the resonance condition, i.e. $\Omega_j-\Omega(s)\propto\ell_j(u-u_{rj})$ \citep{carlearo-ppcf}.
+We assume this relation to be valid in the whole radial domain and the linear link ultimately reads $u=(1-s)/\ell^*$, where $\ell^*$ is an arbitrary constant defining the spectral features.
+In fact, mode numbers are integers set now by the conditions $\ell_j=\ell^*/(1-s_{rj})$, where $s_{rj}$ denotes the AE resonant radii, and $\ell^*$ can be arbitrarily fixed in order to have enough distinct integers $\ell_j$ to properly represent the AE spectral density.

+In this scheme, the nonlinear self-consistent equations for EP relaxation are thus equivalent to the BoT dynamical system.
+In the present analysis, we adopt the Hamiltonian $N$-body formulation of the BoT model \citep{CFMZJPP,ncentropy}.
+We remark that the reduced phase space describing wave-particle trapping phenomena is defined by $(x,u)$, where $x$ represents the spatial dimension of the BoT model (the 1D plasma is considered as a slab of periodicity $2\pi$).
+In order to provide a direct comparison with the HAGIS-LIGKA simulations and to discuss the relevant features of the EP redistribution toward the edge of a Tokamak configuration, in this work we adopt directly the quantity $s$ in place of $u$ and consider it as a ``velocity'' variable defining the phase space $(x,s)$.
+Thus, indicating by $(x_i,s_i)$ a single particle position of the $N$-body scheme, the considered dynamical system writes as

+where the dot denotes differentiation with respect to the normalized time $\tau$ and $N$ and $M$ indicates the total number of particles and modes, respectively.
+Here, we have introduced the parameter $\eta=n_B/n_p$, which relevance will be detailed below.
+The linear stability/instability of the modes $\phi_j(\tau)$ is governed by the following linear dispersion relation: